CHESSComputing/CHAPaaS/static/md/docs.md

 It hides complexity of CHAP framework from end-user, and capture the user code (presented in Jupyter notebook), execute it within CHAP pipeline and present back results to end-user.

+Here are the main components:
+- CHAP users area, defined via `user_dir` in configuration file, contains all user based workflows (user processors)
+- CHAP install area, defined via `chap_dir` in configuration file, contains installation of CHAP codebase
+- CHAP workflows area, defined via `workflows_root` in configuration file, contains CHAP pre-defined workflows, e.g. SAXSWAXS, Tomo, etc.
+- jupyter area, defined via `jupyter_root` in configuration file, contains location of user's notebooks
+  - we also have `jupyter_host` and `jupyter_port` to appropriately define jupyter hostname and port number

+CHAPBook workflow consists of the following:
+- each user is authenticated with CHAP via github OAuth
+  - therefore, we capture user name and some profile info
+- on **Notebook** page we create for a given user a pre-defined CHAP notebook
+- when user fill out a notebook logic and hit either **Run** or **Profile** button his/her code is captured by CHAP server and
+  - CHAP creates a new user processor in CHAP user area
+  - it creates correspoding pipeline yaml configuration file
+  - it executes user's processor via CHAP pipeline